Nicotine side effects guide – Duration & addiction risk

 So, most smokers remember the physical effect of their first cigarettes as being unpleasant and this alone disproves any notion that nicotine’s initial introduction to the body and brain caused “pleasure”.
 Whatever impact nicotine has on dopamine levels when first introduced to the body – it’s certainly not pleasurable.
 In fact, most peoples’ first cigarette is so unpleasant and unrewarding it convinces them that they could never become addicted.
 The reason smokers develop a deep-seated belief that smoking IS pleasurable is explained by Professor West perfectly.

 Nicotine withdrawal is the result of the first ever cigarette a nicotine addict smoked.
 It is momentarily “relieved” by the next cigarette.
 The brain concludes, non-consciously, “next time you feel nicotine withdrawal – do that again!”.
-In other words, the behaviour of lighting a cigarette in response to experiencing nicotine withdrawal is reinforced every time a smoker lights a cigarette regardless of the fact that the next cigarette will also cause nicotine withdrawal.
+In other words, the behavior of lighting a cigarette in response to experiencing nicotine withdrawal is reinforced every time a smoker lights a cigarette regardless of the fact that the next cigarette will also cause nicotine withdrawal.

 Whether a smoker is in a happy situation, a concentration situation, a sad situation, a stress situation, a relaxing situation, a boring situation, or a lonely situation they simultaneously experience nicotine withdrawal, and respond by lighting a cigarette, thereby immediately feeling better than a moment before and oblivious to the fact that that cigarette will perpetuate nicotine withdrawal once it is smoked .